How you can teach your child a language you don’t speak

 Give your Child a Bilingual Education

-Depending on where you live, you may be able to find a Bilingual School or Daycare in your area.
+If you want to teach your child a language you don’t speak, a Bilingual School or Daycare is a great option.
 There are great benefits of a bilingual education.
 With teachers who can speak two languages, your child will have exposure to both languages constantly on a daily basis, and you will also be able to communicate with them about your child’s progress.
 The cost may be higher as they are usually private institutions, however if you think of the long term benefits, it can be a great investment for your child’s future.

 Language Immersion Camps

 This option is more aimed at older children who have a good grasp on the language already.
 Many countries run Language Immersion Camps during the Summer where parents can send their children to for periods ranging from weeks to months depending on the age of the child.
-The idea is to improve the child’s language skills through full immersion in the target language.
+The idea is to either introduce a new language, or improve the child’s language skills through full immersion in the target language.

 Start learning the language yourself

-Let’s face it, you can’t expect your children to do it all alone, at least some participation from the parents is needed.
-Even if you don’t intend to become a fluent speaker, your child will appreciate you making an effort to at least learn the basics so that you can support them.
+Let’s face it, you can’t expect your children to learn a second language alone, at least some participation from the parents is needed.
+Even if you don’t intend to become a fluent speaker, your child will appreciate you making an effort to at least learn the basics of the language so that you can support them.

 “Play is often talked about as if it were a relief from serious learning.
 But for children play is serious learning.
 Play is really the work of childhood.” – Fred Rogers